 In the second phase, personal contact, police are looking for things like slurred speech, bloodshot eyes, and the odor of alcohol.
 In almost every single police report I read, I come across these three things.
 One would think they are preprinted on the police reports.
 Police are also looking at how a person produces their license and registration, how someone exits their vehicle, and for the presence of open containers in the car.
 At this stage, the statements a person makes are very important.
 If police spell alcohol, a driver is likely getting arrested regardless.
 However, drivers stand a much better chance to prevail at trial if they don’t make incriminating statements at this point.

 In the third phase of DWI investigation, law enforcement will run a driver through the standard battery of standardized field sobriety tests.
-The three standardized FSTs are the horizontal gaze nystagmus test, the walk and turn, and the one leg stand.
+There are three standardized field sobriety tests.
+The first test is the horizontal gaze nystagmus test.
+The second test is the walk and turn test.
+The third test is the one leg stand.
 Law enforcement has a number of clues they are looking for in each of these tests.
 These tests are designed to identify intoxicated people, but they make many assumptions about the person taking the test.
 One key assumption is that everyone is physically and emotionally capable of performing the tests, and performing the test under roadside conditions.

 What are the Penalties?

 If prosecutors can prove up the prior convictions that are necessary elements of the offense, a third DWI repetition will be charged as a third-degree felony.
-A third-degree felony carries a potential range of punishment between 2 and 10 years in the Texas Department of Corrections and up to a $10,000 fine.
+A third-degree felony ranges in punishment between 2 years and 10 years in the Texas Department of Corrections and has a maximum fine of $10,000.
 There is also a driver’s license suspension that can range from 180 days to 2 years.
-That is simply the range of punishment for a conviction.
+These are maximum limits for a conviction.
 What happens in a specific case depends on many factors that cannot be known without a working knowledge of the specific case.
 Each case is different from the next.
 In every case, there may be factors that can potentially increase or decrease the punishment.
 These are known as aggravating and mitigating circumstances.
 An aggravating circumstance, for instance, could be an accident, or it could be a belligerent attitude toward police captured on video.

 Is Probation Available?